jadewowgreen/jadewowgreen/README.md

 **informatics researcher with a focus on business and society** · indiana university · class of 2027

-currently based in madrid, spain (spring 2026), exploring cross-cultural ux and ai ethics ✨
+currently based in madrid, spain (spring 2026), exploring cross-cultural technology and ai ethics ✨

 ---